Jury finds Harvey Weinstein guilty of sexual assault, rape

 The verdict will be seen as a victory for the #MeToo movement that inspired women to go public with misconduct allegations against powerful men.

-During his trial, Weinstein often appeared feeble, entering the courthouse using a walker.
-He sometimes leaned on his lead attorney, Donna Rotunno, for support.

-Weinstein made his mark with critically acclaimed films such as The English Patient and Shakespeare in Love.

-More than 80 women, including famous actresses, had accused him of sexual misconduct stretching back decades.
+More than 80 women had accused Weinstein of sexual misconduct stretching back decades.
 He had denied the allegations and said any sexual encounters were consensual.

+Actor Rose McGowan, one of the first to accuse Weinstein of abusing his position, said the producer would now finally know how it feels to have “power wrapped around his neck”.

+“Today is a powerful day,” she said.
+“And a huge step forward in collective healing.
+Twenty years ago I decided to come after Weinstein because I’d heard about him doing this to someone else, and then I heard him doing it to someone else, and someone else.

 Titan